kieran514/kieran514.github.io/_pages/about.md

 ---

-### Background
+## Background

-Passionate Computer Vision Engineer with a deep expertise in Self-Supervised Monocular Depth Estimation and 3D Reconstruction.
-Proud recipient of the Department Prize in Mathematics and the Final Year Project Prize at Aston University for groundbreaking work in monocular depth estimation.
-Honored to have an accepted paper at the prestigious ICCV conference.
-Committed to transforming 2D images into insightful 3D perspectives.
+As a passionate Computer Vision Engineer, my journey has been driven by a deep fascination with Self-Supervised Monocular Depth Estimation and 3D Reconstruction.
+My dedication and hard work have been recognized with the Department Prize in Mathematics and the Final Year Project Prize at Aston University, where I made significant strides in monocular depth estimation.

-I hold a degree in Mathematics from Aston University, and my academic background in computer science is strong.
+I am thrilled to share that I have two papers submitted, one of which has been accepted at the prestigious ICCV conference, a testament to my commitment and expertise in the field.
+I am excited to continue pushing the boundaries of transforming 2D images into insightful 3D perspectives, blending innovation with rigorous academic research.

 ## Education

-:mortar_board: PhD in Modern Statistics and Statistical Machine Learning, 2020-2024, <span class="grey">Imperial College London</span> \
+- PhD in Computer Science, 2022-2025, <span class="grey">Aston University</span> \
-:mortar_board: MASt (Part III) in Mathematical Statistics, 2019-2020, <span class="grey">University of Cambridge</span> \
-:mortar_board: BSc in Mathematics with Statistics, 2016-2019, <span class="grey">Imperial College London</span>
+- BSc in Mathematics, 2019-2022, <span class="grey">Aston University</span>

 ## Teaching
 I am/was a Teaching Assistant for the following courses: